medwards1771/medwards1771.github.io/_posts/2025-01-14-exercism-python-raindrops.md

 ## Takeaways

-- I like the first solution best because it's not try to be clever.
-It gets the job done simply, efficiently, and is dead easy to understand.
+- I like the first solution best because it gets the job done simply, efficiently, and is dead easy to understand.
 - This exercise is uses "catchall" logic.
 For all inputs that match the given criteria (are a factor of 3, 5, or 7), do `x`.
 For everything else (the catchall), do `y`.
 - Requiring the response to account for all possible factors mandates that every input go through a minimum of three branches of logic -- one for each possible factor.